-a.
-The DSL will liaise with: i.
+• The DSL will liaise with: а.
+The DSL with harse with: i.
 The headteacher - to inform them of issues, especially enquiries under section 47 of the Children Act 1989 and police investigation. ii.
 The 'case manager' and the designated officer(s) at the LA - for child protection concerns involving a staff member. iii.
 The senior mental health lead and, where available, mental health support team - where safeguarding concerns are linked to mental health.